(floo kon' na zole)

 Keep all appointments with your doctor and the laboratory.
-Your doctor may order certain lab tests to check your response to fluconazole.
+Your doctor may order certain lab tests to check your response to fluconazole injection.

 Do not let anyone else use your medication.
-Ask your pharmacist if you have questions about refilling your prescription.
-If you still have symptoms of infection after you finish taking the fluconazole, call your doctor.
+Your prescription is probably not refillable.
+If you still have symptoms of infection after you finish the fluconazole injection, call your doctor.